RohanSardar/bert_similarity_search/README.md

 - 🔍 Search for semantically similar words using contextual BERT embeddings
 - 📊 Visualize results as a multi-column list with similarity scores
 - ☁️ Generate an interactive word cloud based on the top similar words
+- 🕸️ [LATEST] Visualize semantic similarity of words through an interactive network of graph
 - ✅ Efficient model loading using `@st.cache_resource`

 ## 🧠 Model